 The Linden VFT facility is a controllable AC merchant transmission facility, with a capacity of 315 MW, providing a direct connection between PJM (Linden, New Jersey) and NYISO (Staten Island, New York).
-The flows were consistent with price differentials in 68.4 percent of the hours in 2019.
+The flows were consistent with price differentials in 68.3 percent of the hours in the first nine months of 2019.
 Table 9-32 shows the number of hours and average hourly price differences between the PJM/LIND Interface and the NYIS/Linden bus based on LMP differences and flow direction.